miqelle/reading-notes/README.md

 ### What is a growth mindset?

-A growth mindset, is a mind that desires to learn and grow continously.
+A growth mindset, is a mind that desires to **learn and grow continously**.

 ### Here are 3 things that I remind myself of to keep a growth mindset: